 Dylan takes it further by offering VIP packages.
 These packages include personalized shout-outs, virtual meet-and-greets, and exclusive content.
 These small touches make the fans feel special and deepen their connection to the artist.

-As the world reopened, musicians in Los Angeles realized that hybrid events—combining in-person and virtual elements—were the way forward.
+As the world reopened, musicians in the Washington DC area realized that hybrid events—combining in-person and virtual elements—were the way forward.
 This model allows artists to perform for a live audience while simultaneously streaming the event online.

 For instance, while Dylan may perform at a local venue for 300 people, his concert can also be streamed to thousands of fans around the world.
 This increased reach not only increases his visibility but also opens up new avenues for income through ticket sales, merchandise, and sponsorships.